patrdatacleanseAI/health-coaching-analysis-Patrick-Casimir/README.md

 ## Data Quality & Preparation

-To ensure the accuracy and reliability of the analysis and ROI model, a structured approach was used to handle temporal consistency, missing data, and outcome measurement.
+To ensure the accuracy and reliability of the analysis and ROI model, I used a structured approach to handle temporal consistency, missing data, and outcome measurement.

-1. Baseline-to-Outcome Methodology (Temporal Integrity) Instead of using all time-series data points, we focused on the most stable and comparable observations:
+1. Baseline-to-Outcome Methodology (Temporal Integrity) Instead of using all time-series data points, I focused on the most stable and comparable observations:

-- Extracted the 'first recorded value' per member as the baseline.
+- I extracted the 'first recorded value' per member as the baseline.
-- Extracted the 'last recorded value' as the outcome.
+- I extracted the 'last recorded value' as the outcome.
-- Ignored intermediate fluctuations to reduce noise.
+- I ignored intermediate fluctuations to reduce noise.

 This approach ensures that clinical improvement is measured as a 'true net change over time', rather than short-term variability.